Modern Foreign Languages

 Curriculum Activities and Trips

 All Year 7 students take part in a cultural and adventure residential week in Normandy in June each year.
 Here, they appreciate French culture and history, as well as speak the language.
 KS4 students have the opportunity to go on either a French Exchange to Paris, a German exchange to Munich or a five day trip to Seville.
-Some students are able to go on two of these trips.
-For KS5 students a conference trip to Paris and a culture and language trip to Berlin have been offered in recent years.
-We run a diverse range of extra-curricular activities including French Debating Society and Translation Club, KS3 German and Spanish Clubs and Polyglot Society.
-Please see the MFL blog at https://hbsmuffle.wordpress.com/
+For KS5 students a conference trip to Paris or a 4 day trip to Nice are provided, and a culture and language trip to Berlin has been run 5 times.
+We run a diverse range of extra-curricular activities including French Debating Society and Translation Club, KS3 German and Spanish Clubs.
+Please see the MFL blog at https://hbsmuffle.wordpress.com/ or follow us on Twitter @hbsmolangs

 Hearing the language spoken and speaking ourselves is the most stimulating part of lessons.